 The Bitdefender GravityZone Ultra was developed to help MSPs bolster their endpoint security offerings, providing enhanced protection for their clients.
 Intuitively designed, the platform provides ease of use along with next-gen security options to accurately identify cyber threats and protect your systems.

-The entire endpoint protection system is carefully split into two distinct categories.
-These are further divided into separate tasks and processes.
+The entire endpoint protection system is carefully split into two distinct categories, which are further divided into separate tasks and processes.
 Here’s how:

 - Constant monitoring and detection of any security-related incidents